ArinRV/alza-task/README.md

-# Single page web application made with React, which fetches the products from Alza api
+# Single page React web app, which fetches the products from Alza api